JuliaGeometry/Meshes.jl/docs/src/algorithms/discretization.md

 using GeoStats
 ```

-Now, we will read point values from an example file `smooth1.line`, and construct a polygon from those files using the `readpoly` function in the following manner:
+Now, we will read some point values, and construct a polygon from those files using the `PolyArea` function in the following manner:

 ```@example overview
 #Construct the polygon from data points